-In Germany musical life is flourishing on all levels, from local choirs to world famous philharmonics and, known as a land of music, it is initially the classics that come to mind, however there are many new and dynamic sounds to be enjoyed everywhere from musical theaters and pop and rock concerts to jazz clubs and festivals.
-The music scene in Germany has not stopped evolving since it began.
+In Germany musical life is flourishing on all levels.
+From local choirs and village brass bands to world famous philharmonics.
+Known as a land of music, initially the classics come to mind, but there are many new, dynamic, and sometimes unusual, sounds to be heard everywhere from musical theaters and pop and rock concerts of every style, to jazz clubs and the indoor and open-air festivals that cover all categories of the music scene.

 Countrywide there are 133 symphony orchestras, many directed by star international conductors.

-There is a Pop Academy in Mannheim for those who dream of a future in the Pop Music industry, where the teachers often include current 'pop' stars.
-Although German pop music was influenced by US and British trends, and many performers sang in English, a growing number now sing in German.
+There is a Pop Academy in Mannheim for those who dream of a future in the Pop Music industry, and the teachers often include current 'pop' stars.
+Although German pop music was strongly influenced by US and British trends, and many performers sang in English, a growing number now sing in German.

 In addition there are 24 Academies for Music, which train everyone from soloists, orchestra musicians and teachers to dancers, actors and jazz players and where over one third of the students come from outside Germany.

-Einstein said ‘What I have to say about the life’s work of Bach is this.
+Einstein said "What I have to say about the life’s work of Bach is this.
 Listen, play, love, admire – and keep your mouth shut."

 Germany’s sales of hip hop are second only to the USA, with hip hop crews, break dancing and the runaway success, and still popular, DIE DA by the Stuttgart group De Fantastichen Vier, The Fantastic Four, starting the trend in 1992.

-Not long afterwards, in 1960, the British group The Beatles began their journey to success in northern Germany’s Hamburg, appearing at the Star Club.
+Soon afterwards, in 1960, the British group The Beatles began their journey to success in northern Germany’s Hamburg, appearing at the Star Club.

 The WIND OF CHANGE was a world wide hit in 1991 for the German group from Hanover The Scorpions, and it was written by the group’s singer, Klaus Meine, to commemorate the collapse of the Iron Curtain in Europe.

 Most major cities hold at least one music festival, but in Germany festivals are not only to be found in the cities.
-Classical works especially are also staged small town theaters, many of which are architectural gems, as well as historic castles, palaces, monasteries and churches, and are a favorite not only of Germans but also those visiting and traveling through the country.
+Classical works especially are also staged small town theaters, many are architectural gems, as well as historic castles, palaces, monasteries and churches, and are a favorite not only of Germans but also those visiting and traveling through the country.

-Cologne Cathedral Choir in the Koelner Dom, uploaded and photographed by Bernhard Walterscheid, de.Wikipedia, Music video by Die Fantastischen Vier performing Die Da!?!.
+Elbphilharmonie Hamburg viq Hamburg.de: Musikkapelle photographer Usien via de.Wikipedia, Music video by Die Fantastischen Vier performing Die Da!?!.
 (C) 1992 Sony Music Entertainment (Germany) GmbHby, Music Video by Scorpions performing Wind Of Change.
 (C) 1991 The Island Def Jam Music Group